|Estimate parameters of AR model or ARI model for scalar time series|

 How to estimate power spectra for time series data in the app and at the command line.

-How to estimate polynomial AR and ARMA models for time series data in the app and at the command line.
+Estimate polynomial AR and ARMA models for time series data at the command line and in the app.

 This example shows how to estimate Autoregressive Integrated Moving Average or ARIMA models.